 Trace Minerals vs. Macrominerals

-So, what’s the difference between macrominerals and trace minerals, and why does it matter how many you get?
-Your body needs macrominerals in larger amounts (over 100 milligrams per day).
-Trace minerals are needed in much smaller amounts—sometimes less than a milligram per day.
+So, what’s the difference between these two categories, and why does balance matter?
+Macrominerals are needed in larger amounts (over 100 milligrams per day), while trace minerals are required in much smaller amounts—sometimes less than a single milligram per day.

-What Happens When You Don't Get Enough Trace Minerals?
+What Can Happen When You Don't Get Enough Trace Minerals?

 Make Sure You're Getting These Trace Minerals